 Who would have guessed that the pound sign symbol (#) would become so popular as the “hashtag” we know today?
-It has become part of many of our daily online conversations on Twitter and beyond.
-A little birdie once told me, “Hashtags are an effective and powerful marketing tool (when used correctly).”
+It has become part of many of our daily online conversations on social media.

-The hashtag was first used on Twitter in 2007 but without the hyperlink.
-Later in 2009, Twitter embraced the hashtag and automatically created a hyperlink for anything that was preceded by a #.
+The hashtag was first used on Twitter in 2007, but without the hyperlink.
+Later Twitter embraced the hashtag and automatically created a hyperlink for anything that was preceded by a #.
 It did not take long for Twitter to also add a search box on its homepage where you could find “Trending Topics” and the most popular hashtags.
 Google defines Hashtag as “A word or phrase preceded by a hash or pound sign (#) and used to identify messages on a specific topic.”
-Click here for more Twitter terms defined.

 Hashtags Spread their Wings

-Today, hashtags are being used Twitter, but also on Facebook, Instagram, Pinterest, Vine, and other social media networks.
-Hashtags are becoming a norm in social media conversations, especially since Facebook recently integrated hashtags.
+Today, hashtags are being used on most social media networks.
+Hashtags are a norm in social media conversations.

 5 Tips for using Hashtags in Marketing

-- Search and Organize by a Topic or Audience– Since the word or phrase with the # in front of it creates an active link in Twitter and other social media sites, you can easily see all the conversations related to that topic and contribute posts of your own.
+- Search and Organize by a Topic or Audience– Since the word or phrase with the # in front of it creates an active link, you can easily see all the conversations related to that topic and contribute posts of your own.
 Hashtags can help you get more reach and get you found faster.
 For instance, people who are interested in content related to a certain hashtag, may find you if you are also posting content with that hashtag.

 - Follow Events or Online Chats – Breaking news, events, conferences, webinars, or Twitter chats are examples of ways that people can use hashtags to follow what is going on with a live event.
 For instance, conventions who establish a specific hashtag can help people meet each other, follow happenings, and spark conversations even if they are not physically there.